We use minimal analytics to improve the site. Is that okay?

 Available At: Amazon / Adorama / B&H

-The Official Sony NPFZ100 batteries run at 7.2V with a 2280mAh, which is rated a little better than the third-party options right now.
+The Official Sony NPFZ100 batteries run at 7.2V with 2280mAh, which is rated slightly better than the third-party options currently.

-These Sony batteries now use a iNFOlithium technology and some of the Sony cameras can tell you the overall health of the battery.
+These Sony batteries now use iNFOlithium technology; some of the Sony cameras can tell you the battery’s overall health.

 Third-Party Batteries